Packing Like a Pro

 Group Three Things you’d like to take if there’s room

 Once you’ve sorted everything into these three groups you’re ready to pack your first group.
 Then pack as much of the second group as you can without overfilling your luggage.
-Lastly add what you can of group three.
+Lastly, add what you can from group three.
 Remember to leave room for souvenirs.
 And voila you’re packed!

 Rule #2 Know Your Destination